scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Backwards compatibility.* SCION packets support several kinds of end-host addressing (including IPv6 and IPv4).
 Transition mechanisms are further described in {{transition-mechanisms}}.
-TODO: I'm not entirely happy about this point..
-Either expand it with more arguments or remove it.
+_TODO: I'm not entirely happy about this point..
+Either expand it with more arguments or remove it._

-In conclusion, in comparison to today's Internet, the SCION's data plane pushes some of the responsibilities away from routers onto end hosts (as selecting paths or reacting to failures).
+In conclusion, in comparison to today's Internet, the SCION's data plane pushes some of the responsibilities away from routers onto end hosts (such as selecting paths or reacting to failures).
 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialised routing table lookup hardware.
 Routers validate network paths so that packets are only forwarded on previously authorized packets.

 ## Authentication -  SCION PKI {#pki}
 SCION's control plane messages are all authenticated.
 The verification of those messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
-It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures, e.g., path construction beacons (PCBs).
+It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).

 ### Key properties
 One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures.
 There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.